Baedal Minjok: Company history

-In 2019, the company distributed 'Baemin Euljiro 10 years later font'

 Controversy

 In early 2020, Baedal Minjok was criticized for a new pricing strategy which charged restaurants using its platform a 5.8% fixed-rate fee.
 This practice was criticized for elevating large chain restaurants while putting smaller restaurants at a disadvantage.
-Lee Jae-Myung, the governor of Gyeonggi-Do (Korea's largest province) called the price strategy 'tyranny'.
+Lee Jae-Myung, the governor of Gyeonggi Province (Korea's largest province) called the price strategy 'tyranny'.
 Baedal Minjok reversed this new pricing scheme in May of that year.

 Baedal Minjok faced controversy over the introduction of their 'flash delivery' service in March 2021.
 Baedal Minjok freelance delivery drivers claimed that their wages were negatively impacted by the new service.

 Companies such as Baedal Minjok, Delivery Container, Yogiyo, Delivery 365, Menu Box, and Delivery O were caught by Korea Fair Trade Commission while hiding complaints and manipulating reviews of compliments.
 In Baedal Mijok application, 14,057 complaints were reviewed privately, with a fine of 17.5 million won being imposed along with corrective action.